scylladb/cpp-rust-driver/docs/source/topics/basics/futures.md

 # Futures

 Futures are returned from any driver call that would result in blocking the client application/thread.
 This allows the client application to continue processing and/or also submit multiple queries in succession.
-Although the driver has an asynchronous design it can be used synchronously by immediately attempting to get result or explicitly waiting on the future.
+Although the driver has an asynchronous design, it can be used synchronously by immediately attempting to get result or explicitly waiting on the future.

 ## Waiting for Results

 Futures results can be waited on indefinitely by either calling the `cass_future_wait()` method or by attempting to get the result with `cass_future_get_result()`.
-They can also be waited on for an explicit amount of time or periodically polled without waiting to execute application code.
+They can also be waited on for an explicit amount of time (`cass_future_wait_timed()`) or periodically polled (`cass_future_ready()`) without waiting to execute application code.

 ### Synchronously Waiting on the Future
 ```c